Vinyl Test Pressing Guide

 • Make sure that the test pressings contain the correct songs.
 This might sound obvious, but I’ve heard of mixups during production where the wrong audio accidentally got sent to the pressing plant somewhere along the line, and this was only caught when reviewing the test pressings.

 • Make sure that the test pressings contain the complete, finished versions of your audio.
-I’ve also heard of mixups where an early version or a rough mix of a song got sent out by mistake instead of the finished version, and you’d want to catch that before the full production run takes place.
+I’ve also heard of mixups where an early version or a rough mix of a song got sent out by mistake instead of the final version, and you’d want to catch that before the full production run takes place.

 • Check the gaps (or lack thereof) between songs, and make sure they’re playing back as intended.